Project-OtaWilma/OtaWilmaMobile/README.md

 Compared to the normal Wilma app this app can:

-- Cache your schedule so that you can see where you should be and when even without an internet connaction or the oh so reliable Wilma-servers
+- Cache your schedule so that you can see where you should be and when even without an internet connection or the oh so reliable Wilma-servers

 Compared to the normal Wilma app this app cannot: